New Fox services

 There were plans in 2012 to demolish The Fox pub and replace it with a new hotel, restaurant and fast food outlet.
 A similar plan was put forward again in summer 2019 by 'The Fox Roadside Services Limited'.
 This plan includes demolishing the pub, OK Diner restaurant and former filling station and building a combined 40-bed hotel with restaurant and new filling station.
 As of June 2021, the plans are still pending consideration.
-As a result of the planning application, the former owners of The Fox pub decided to close their doors on 17 October 2019 and put the pub up for sale.
+As a result, the former owners of The Fox pub decided to close their doors on 17 October 2019 and put the pub up for sale.
 The pub has since reopened and primarily serves as a truckstop.

 OK Diner held planning permission to install four InstaVolt electric vehicle charging points in their car park, but planning has now expired.

 A Revolution Laundry machine was added next to The Fox pub in May 2022 but was later removed due to low use.

 |Ram Jam (northbound, 2 miles)